-This is a 2-day event, hosted and led by interior designer and PR guru, Kelli Ellis, who will share with you her tips and tactics.
+This is a one day intensive, hosted and led by interior designer and PR guru, Kelli Ellis, who will share with you her tips and tactics.
 Kelli holds 8 license deals and has starred in 7 televisions shows, so she knows her way around the block, and for this event she is bringing to you her own mentors, who will guide you and answer your questions.
-The 2-day event kicks off on the evening of day 1 in Kelli's Las Vegas penthouse overlooking the strip.
-Then on day 2 get ready to roll up your sleeves and dig in.
-Dates: 8/2 – 8/3/2017
+These mastermind meet-ups are held twice per year during the Las Vegas furniture markets.

 A branding bootcamp for service businesses

 This is one of my favorite courses ever taken for solopreneurs and freelancers in service businesses.
 It consists of videos, worksheets, and an online community.
 The mastermind behind the course's philosophy is Pia Silva brand strategist and partner at Worstofall Design, which was named top "10 Design Firms Lead By Young People That Are Changing the Way We Look at the World" by Complex.
 Pia is an entrepreneurial thought leader and content creator.
 She is the author of Badass Your Brand: The Impatient Entrepreneur's Guide to Turning Expertise into Profit and a regular contributor to Forbes magazine.